 Pulled pork is always a favourite in my household.
 It’s a great dish to cook up on a cold winter day and since it makes a lot, it’s perfect for feeding a group, too.
 The smell is wonderful as it cooks and it doesn’t need much tending.
 When ready, simply shred and enjoy!
-I love it in these pulled pork sandwiches, with a crusty bun and a simple topping of shredded cabbage and apple.
+I love it in these pulled pork sandwiches, with a crusty bun and a simple, homemade apple coleslaw.

 And speaking of apple, it’s the secret ingredient in my pulled pork as well.
 It disappears in to the sauce as it cooks, but lends an ever-so-subtle fruity note to the sauce.
 It’s a perfect complement to the other flavours in the sauce.
 Any apple will do.
 Grab a nice sized one, peel, core and dice and toss it in.

 Ingredients and Substitutions

 Pork – start with a pork shoulder or pork butt roast, either boneless or bone-in.
 I tend to prefer boneless if I can and prefer to use a roast that is one piece of meat, rather than one that is tied together with butcher string.
 If yours is tied, remove the string before cooking.

 Apple – use any type of apple you like or have on hand.

 Chili Powder – this is the same powder (made of a mix of spices) you would use for a pot of chili.
 It is not cayenne or a similar hot powder.